ClearGroups/ClearPaint/README.md

 - Simple interface
 # Installation

-Download it ClearWord.exe from [Releases] (https://github.com/ClearGroups/ClearPaint/releases ) and launch it.
+Download it ClearPaint.exe from [Releases] (https://github.com/ClearGroups/ClearPaint/releases ) and launch it.